adelego/dev.to-articles/blog-posts/cdk-scheduler-presentation/cdk-scheduler-presentation.md

 ![Trigger a lambda every minute to check if any events needs to be scheduled](./assets/naive-approach-lambda.jpg)

-This solution comes with two downsides: it's not very precise and expensive.
-A lambda can be triggered down to every minute an d the trigger time has a one-minute precision guarantee.
+A lambda can be triggered down to every minute and the trigger time has a one-minute precision guarantee.
 It's good enough for some use-cases but not all.
-You will also have to pay for execution time every minute.
-If you have chosen serverless to reduce compute cost, you will want to reduce that.

 ### Using DynamoDB time-to-live and streams